Columbus, Dayton sue to force fix of gun background checks - WHIZ News

 COLUMBUS, Ohio (AP) — Incomplete reporting by counties of people with criminal backgrounds who are prohibited from owning guns is putting public safety at risk, according to a lawsuit filed Monday by the cities of Columbus and Dayton.

-The complaint filed in state court in Columbus seeks to have a judge order the Ohio Bureau of Criminal Investigation to fix the problem created by this underreporting.
+The complaint filed in state court in Columbus against Attorney General Dave Yost seeks to have a judge order the Ohio Bureau of Criminal Investigation to fix the problem created by this underreporting.
+Yost oversees the bureau.

 Many counties don’t provide the full number of criminal dispositions to the state, creating a situation that means thousands of people could have access to gun purchases who shouldn’t, the lawsuit said.